project-open-data/project-open-data.github.io/faq.md

 ### What is the relationship between NIEM and the efforts underway for the Digital Government Strategy, The Open Data Policy, and Data.gov?

 Each of these initiatives has a discreet, targeted focus, but all are aimed at increasing access and use of government data.
 Data.gov has provided a central place to find data and applications for publicly releasable information.
 New applications and services to better serve citizens have been produced as a result in the increase of information made available through Data.gov.
-The DGS/ODP policy establishes a framework to help institutionalize the principles of effective information management at each stage of the information’s life cycle.
+The DGS/ODP policy establishes a framework to help institutionalize the principles of effective information management at each stage of the information's life cycle.
 The framework can help agencies build information systems and processes in a way that increases information and system interoperability, openness, and safeguarding – mutually reinforcing activities that help to promote data discoverability and usability.
 NIEM, as a government-wide program provides tools to enhance the way many communities build standardized exchanges to increase mission performance.
 NIEM fully aligns to the DGS/ODP policy and can be seen one of the tools for implementation.

 ### What is NIEM?